-The latest issue of Audit Conduct News appears below.
+The Winter 2021 issue of Audit Conduct News appears below.
 You may also download a fully-formatted PDF version below.

 Helping Attest Clients Adopt the Lease Accounting Standard